Cabinet approval must be sought for the following legislative items:

 In addition to lodging the Cabinet submission and all required attachments electronically, the following documents must be submitted in hard copy to Cabinet Office for the Executive Council process:

-- two sets of each regulation
+- One set of each regulation

 - Certificate of Validity for each set of regulations

-- Certificate of Early Commencement for each set of regulations (if applicable)
+- Certificate of Early Commencement for each set of regulations (if applicable).

 All regulations are published in the Government Gazette on the same day as they are made by the Governor in Executive Council.

 Once made, they are laid before both Houses of Parliament within six sitting days and are considered by the Legislative Review Committee.